On denominator conjecture for cluster algebras of finite type: Intersection vector determines arcs

 \subsection{Disc with one unmarked boundary component in interior}

 In this subsection, we generalize certain definitions and results to the setting of disc with one unmarked boundary component in its interior.
 Let $\fS$ be a disc with one unmarked boundary component in its interior, $\fM$ a non-empty finite set of marked points on the boundary $\partial \fS$.
 We assume that $|\fM|\geq 3$.
-The notion of {\em loop}, {\em intersection number} $\Int^\circ$, {\em compatible} and {\em arc} are defined as the same as Section \ref{ss:disc-one-puncture}.
+The notions of {\em loop}, {\em intersection number} $\Int^\circ$, {\em compatible} and {\em arc} are defined in the same way as Section \ref{ss:disc-one-puncture}.

 A triangulation $\fT$ of $(\fS,\fM)$ is a maximal set of pairwise compatible arcs.
 In this case, $\fS$ is divided by $\fT$ into a collection of the following tiles: \begin{itemize} \item[(1)] monogons, that is, loops, with exactly one unmarked boundary component in their interior; \item[(2)] triangles. \end{itemize} Let $\fT$ be a triangulation of $(\fS,\fM)$.
 An arc is {\em permissible} with respect to $\fT$ if $\gamma\not\in \fT$.
 Each permissible arc is divided by $\fT$ into irreducible arc segments.
 For a tile $\Delta$ and a finite multiset $\cm$ of permissible arcs, we also denote by $\Arcs_{\Delta}(\cm)$ the finite multiset of all the irreducible arc segments of arcs in $\cm$ lying in $\Delta.$ The {\em intersection vector} of $\cm$ with respect to $\fT$ is defined as